marcjwilliams1/hscn_pipeline/README.md

 5. Infer haplotype blocks from a matched normal genome using [SHAPEIT](https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html).
 6. Genotypes SNPs in the single cells using [cellsnp-lite](https://cellsnp-lite.readthedocs.io/en/latest/)
 7. Merges the per cell SNP counts into haplotype block counts
-8. Estimates haplotype specific copy number using schnapps.
+8. Estimates haplotype specific copy number using signals.

 ## Things the pipeline does not do...

 Please note that currently this pipeline does not classify cell cycle phase, attempt to detect contamination from bacteria or other organisms or call somatic SNV's and breakpoints.
 See the officially supported pipelines for all these additional features.
-This is only provided as a lightweight setup to run the necessary steps to produce the inputs for schnapps.
+This is only provided as a lightweight setup to run the necessary steps to produce the inputs for signals.

 ## Outputs

-The final output will appear in `results/{sample}/schnapps/`.
-This includes an Rdata file of the schnapps object which can be opened in R and then explored interactively using schnapps.
+The final output will appear in `results/{sample}/signals/`.
+This includes an Rdata file of the  signals object which can be opened in R and then explored interactively using  signals.
 Also included is a csv file of allele specific calls per cell, qc plots and heatmaps of all the data.

 ## Running recommendations